-Leigh Taylor - MBACP
+Leigh Taylor - MBACP - Anxiety & Loneliness Counsellor

-I will offer you a warm welcome and a safe, non-judgemental space where confidentiality is assured.
+I will continue to offer you a warm welcome and a safe, non-judgemental space where confidentiality is assured.
 Here you can explore thoughts, feelings and emotions and make a little more sense of your world.

 Our lives, of late, have changed beyond our wildest imagination and as a result it would be normal to feel anxiety, there are so many unknowns, to feel depressed with no clear understanding of what the future will look like.
 Sad about the things you havent been able to do.
 Panicky, it can be over-whelming sometimes and have low-self esteem if you have been furloughed and missed contact with those that are important to you.
 Everyone has something that doesn't sit well with them.